julindra/pico_bootstrap/README.md

 ### About
 Bootstrap 3 theme for PicoCMS.
 Suitable for Pico 0.9.

+### TODO
+- Upgrade compability to Pico 1.0
+- Change grid
+- Add more UX

 ### Instalation
 1. [Download](https://github.com/julindra/pico_bootstrap/archive/master.zip).
 2. Extract and copy folder `pico_bootstrap` to your Pico `themes` folder.